ibm-cloud-docs/openshift/rovs-cluster-create.md

    :   Specify the number of worker nodes per zone (minimum 3 recommended for high availability).

    **Worker pool encryption**
    :   Optional.
-Enable a key management service (KMS) provider to encrypt worker node disks.
+Manage the encryption of the worker nodes by enabling a key management service (KMS) provider at the worker pool level.

-   - Select a KMS instance (e.g., Key Protect or Hyper Protect Crypto Services)
+   - Select the root key by Instance
    - Choose a root key CRN for encryption

 9. Configure **Networking**: